 - a.
-The most recent audited financial statement for the applicant organization, including that of any parent organization if the applicant is a subsidiary or support group of a larger nonprofit; - b.
+The most recent audited financial statement for the applicant organization, including that of any parent organization if the applicant is a subsidiary or support group of a larger nonprofit.
+If the organization does not conduct an audit or financial review, please submit a copy of the organization's IRS Form 990 or a Profit & Loss statement from your most recently completed fiscal year; - b.
 The most recent organizational budget with year-to-date financials; - c.
 IRS letter of determination; - d.
 List of Board of Directors including affiliations and city of residence.